andyfrost01/node-express-mongo-api/README.md

 # Scalability

-You could deply the service to a docker swarm and scale the number of containers accordingly.
+You could deploy the service to a docker swarm and scale the number of containers accordingly.

 # Future improvement / didn't complete

-- Improve test coverage
+- include a test suite